The Hound: Plot

 The story opens with the unnamed narrator preparing to commit suicide.
 Lamenting his fate, he reflects upon the events which led him to this moment.

 The narrator and his friend, St. John, are a pair of loners who both have a deranged interest in robbing graves.
 They constantly defile crypts and often keep souvenirs of their nocturnal expeditions.
 Since they reside in the same house, they have the opportunity to set up a sort of morbid museum in their basement.
 Using the objects collected from the various graves they have robbed, the two men organize a private exhibition.
 The collection consists of headstones, preserved bodies, skulls, and several heads in different phases of decomposition.
 It also includes statues, frightful paintings, and a locked portfolio bound in tanned human skin.

 One day, the two learn of a particular grave, which sparks a profound interest in them: an old grave in a Holland cemetery which holds a legendary tomb raider within, one who is said to have stolen, many years ago, a "potent thing from a mighty sepulchre."
 They travel to the old cemetery where the man was buried.
 The thought of exhuming the final resting place of a former grave robber is irresistibly appealing to them.
 That, and the fact that the body had been buried several centuries before, drives them to travel such long distances to reach the site.
 Upon reaching the old cemetery, they notice the distant baying of a giant hound.
 They ignore it and begin their excavation.
 After some time, they hit a solid object in the ground.
-Clearing the last of the dirt from it, the two men unearth a strange and elaborately-made casket.
+Clearing the last of the dirt from it, the two men unearth a strange and elaborately made casket.
 Upon opening the casket, they see that several places on the skeletal remains appear torn and shattered, as if attacked by a wild animal, yet the whole of the skeleton is still completely distinguishable.
 At that moment, they notice a jade amulet hanging from the skeleton's neck.
 They examine it and, after some observation, they recognize the amulet as one mentioned in "the forbidden Necronomicon of the mad Arab Abdul Alhazred."
-They immediately know they must have the amulet at all cost.
+They immediately know they must have the amulet at all costs.
 They remove it from the skeleton and flee into the night.
 As they do, they notice once again the continuous sound of a baying hound in the distance.